ppacer/ppacer.github.io/src/content/docs/internals/dags.md

 * `Attr` - additional attributes

-One can you fluent API, to create a new `dag.Dag` instance.
-Simple example might look like the following
+You can use a fluent API to construct a new dag.Dag instance.
+For instance, a simple example would appear as follows:

 ```go
 start := dag.NewNode(emptyTask{taskId: "start"})